DTMind/DTPDO/README.md

 Extends php PDO functions and let you create CRUD query with arrays.

 Let's explain functions by exampes.

-Here after a table with 3 values:
+We have table with 3 values ...

     CREATE TABLE IF NOT EXISTS `user` (